Find industry contacts & talent representation

 Alan (Zach Galifianakis) is describing a movie featuring "Ted Danson, Magnum P.I., and that Jewish actor."
 The film in question is 3 Men and a Baby (1987), which starred Danson, Magnum PI star Tom Selleck, and actor Steve Gutenberg as a trio of bachelors who must look after a baby.

 While most of the other events of the night are explained throughout the movie, the chicken in the room is never explained.
 Director Todd Phillips, offered a possible explanation on the DVD commentary, that maybe the guys intended to feed it to the tiger.

 The song is called "Iko Iko" by The Belle Stars.
 It mimics the scene from Rain Man (1988) in which Dustin Hoffman and Tom Cruise descend on the escalator, although, in Rain Man, the song is used in the opening scene of the film.
 The rest of the songs and their corresponding scenes can be found here.

-The surprise hit at the 2009 boxoffice got released in both Rated and Unrated version on DVD/Blu-ray in the USA.
+The surprise hit at the 2009 box office got released in both rated and unrated version on Blu-ray/DVD in the USA.
 The good news is: both cuts can be found on one disc so no one gets the feeling of being ripped off.
 Even though the longer version is labeled as unrated it doesn't feature any more classical unrated material such as nudity and so on but several extended dialogue sequences that are more or less useful for the movie but fans will enjoy this Unrated Version as well.
 The total difference is about 10 minutes and a detailed comparison with pictures between both versions can be found here.
 In the UK, however, the movie was released in a censored version in theaters and on DVD.
 The reason for that are the photos in the end credits.
 On four of them, you see Alan getting oral sex from an elderly woman.
-This would have led to a BBFC 18 rating, so the studio decided to blur those pictures to obtain a more profitable BBFC 15 rating.
+This would have led to an 18 rating, so the studio decided to blur those pictures to obtain a more profitable 15 rating.
 In other countries, the movie was released uncensored.
 One can find a comparison here.